 In the early and mid-1980s computer-generated imagery (CGI) was still in its infancy.
-1982 had seen it in wide scale use in the classic Disney Science-Fiction hit, ‘Tron’, and a few other movies had also experimented with the technique but none to any great extent.
-Traditional model and miniature-based effects remained the norm, even with the major hitters in Sci-Fi like ‘Return of the Jedi’ (1983).
-However in 1984 one movie changed that: ‘The Last Starfighter’.
+While 1982 had seen it’s use in the classic Disney Science-Fiction hit, ‘Tron’, few other movie-makers had been tempted to experiment with the technique and it remained relatively unknown.
+Traditional model and miniature-based effects were the norm, even with big budget films like the ‘Return of the Jedi’ (1983).
+However in 1984 one movie changed all that: ‘The Last Starfighter’.

-The basic premise, or inspiration of the movie, was simple enough – the growth and popularity of video-gaming across the United States and elsewhere in the 1980s.
+The basic premise, or inspiration of the film, was simple enough – the growth and popularity of video-gaming across the United States and elsewhere in the 1980s.
 The central character, Alex Rogan (played by Lance Guest), is a teenager living in a rundown desert trailer park with his mother and brother.
-Working as the park’s live-in handyman most of his leisure time is taken up with playing a dusty video game arcade machine, ‘Starfighter’, successfully advancing to the game’s highest levels and becoming its highest scorer.
-Shortly after achieving this he is approached by a man claiming to be the game’s inventor by the name of Centauri (played by the wonderful Robert Preston in one of his last roles) and invited to take a ride with him.
+Working as the park’s live-in handyman most of his leisure time is taken up with playing a dusty video game arcade machine, the eponymous ‘Starfighter’, successfully advancing to the game’s top levels.
+Shortly after achieving his highest score he is approached by a stranger claiming to be the game’s inventor by the name of Centauri (played by the wonderful Robert Preston in one of his last roles) and invited to take a car journey with him.
 From there a series of incredible adventures follow, taking Alex into a real interstellar war, and changing his life.